AntonArtomovNM/AntonArtomovNM/README.md

+  # About

-  Hi✌ I’m Anton Artomov!😜
+  Hi✌ I’m Anton Artomov!

    My interests are:
  - .Net development 💻
  - Game development via Unity Engine 🎮

-I'm currently working as a trainee .Net developer in SoftServe and studing in KhCTPC
+I'm currently working as trainee .Net developer at SoftServe and studing software development at KhCTPC

-I’m looking to collaborate on any projects that include C# and game making)
+I’m looking to collaborate on any projects that include C# and game developing :)

  📫 How to reach me: 📫
  - Gmail: antonIOartiomov@gmail.com